Mountain View, Colorado: Demographics

-There were 572 households, out of which 23.9% had children under the age of 18 living with them, 30.5% were married couples living together, 11.0% had a female householder with no husband present, and 52.2% were non-families.
-41.5% of all households were made up of individuals, and 13.6% had someone living alone who was 65 years of age or older.
-The average household size was 2.09 and the average family size was 2.91.

-In the town, the population was spread out, with 20.2% under the age of 18, 7.6% from 18 to 24, 34.1% from 25 to 44, 24.1% from 45 to 64, and 14.1% who were 65 years of age or older.
-The median age was 38 years.
-For every 100 females, there were 96.9 males.
-For every 100 females age 18 and over, there were 94.8 males.

-The median income for a household in the town was $41,364, and the median income for a family was $42,250.
-Males had a median income of $32,917 versus $27,063 for females.
-The per capita income for the town was $21,425.
-About 12.2% of families and 13.0% of the population were below the poverty line, including 31.8% of those under age 18 and 14.9% of those age 65 or over.

 Economy

+As of 2024, Mountain View relies primarily on tax revenue from the three dispensaries within the 12 square blocks of town.
+In 2023 the Colorado Department of Revenue reported that Jefferson County, which includes the Town of Mountain View, did over $5.3 million in retail marijuana sales, and reported $837,027 in the state share of retail marijuana sales tax.
+Mountain View's Mayor, Emilie Mitcham, said the following about the 2023 town budget: "We’re lucky to have healthy sales tax revenue, with roughly half of our sales tax income coming from the three dispensaries in town, and the other half from the remaining businesses.
+Even after necessary salary increases, as well as substantial increases in health insurance spending (we cover 100 percent of the premiums for employees and their dependents), our financial situation is strong.
+We spend less than we bring in, each year.
+Fiscally, we are well protected in the event of any unexpected downturn or calamity."

-With its land area of only 12 square blocks, Mountain View has a tiny retail sales tax base from which to raise revenue and relies primarily on traffic tickets to pay its police and municipal employees.
+With its land area of only 12 square blocks, Mountain View previously had a tiny retail sales tax base from which to raise revenue and relied primarily on traffic tickets to pay its police and municipal employees.

 The town called an emergency meeting on March 2, 2009, to get input on its future.
 The town sent a letter to all residents stating that it faced a growing debt crisis, with a budget shortfall between six and eight thousand dollars a month.
 The letter stated that its police officers had been paid late three times in the last two months, 40 percent of the town's businesses had closed, and that it had petitioned the Attorney General of Colorado to use DEA seizure money to pay police department salaries, which was declined in May 2009.

 The letter proposed imposing additional fees for police services and even streetlights, noting in its last sentence that being annexed into a neighboring community was one possible outcome of the fiscal crisis.

+Community events

+In 2022, after Mayor Emilie Mitcham was elected into office, she issued a Mayor's letter stating the following about community events in Mountain View: "You may have noticed that we’re having more town events these days.
+The events are designed to create community and encourage neighbors to get to know each other.
+But there are other benefits as well.
+They are really good opportunities to interact with your police officers and your elected officials.
+They create many low-key, entertaining ways to build relationships, thereby making it easier to stay engaged in the business of your town."

+Since then, a variety of community events have been hosted in Mountain View: